robinrm/sveltekit-and-erecht24-API-v2/README.md

 this is only an example project to show the usage of the erecht24 API version 2.

+> You're not able to installt this project with npm -i xyz.
+You need to download the latest relase and copy the code in your project!

 > You can only get the imprint and privacy and display them on your page.
 There is no sync or push functionality implemented in this scripts.
 Also see the information in the landingpage!

 For more details on how to use this API see the documentation on `https://api-docs.e-recht24.de`

 ## Installing the project

-to install the project use
+to install the donloaded project use:

 ```bash
 npm install